 2000 October - Hassan and his newly-appointed prime minister, Ali Khalif Gelayadh, arrive in Mogadishu to heroes' welcomes.
 Gelayadh announces his government, the first in the country since 1991.

-2001 April - Somali warlords, backed by Ethiopia, announce their intention to form a national government within six months, in direct opposition to the country's transitional administration.
+2001 April - Somali warlords, backed by Ethiopia, decline to support transitional administration.

 2004 August - In 14th attempt since 1991 to restore central government, a new transitional parliament inaugurated at ceremony in Kenya.
 In October the body elects Abdullahi Yusuf as president.

-2006 February - Transitional parliament meets in Somalia - in the central town of Baidoa - for the first time since it was formed in Kenya in 2004.
+2006 February - Transitional parliament meets in central town of Baidoa for the first time since it was formed in 2004.

-2006 March and May - Scores of people are killed and hundreds are injured during fierce fighting between rival militias in Mogadishu.
-It is the worst violence in almost a decade.
+2006 March-May - Scores of people are killed and hundreds are injured during fierce fighting between rival militias in Mogadishu.
+Worst violence in almost decade.

-2006 June-July - Militias loyal to the Union of Islamic Courts take control of Mogadishu and other parts of the south after defeating clan warlords.
+2006 June-July - Militias loyal to the Union of Islamic Courts take Mogadishu and other parts of south after defeating clan warlords.

 2006 July-August - Mogadishu's air and seaports are re-opened for the first time since 1995.

-2006 September - Transitional government and the Union of Islamic Courts begin peace talks in the Sudanese capital, Khartoum.
+2006 September - Transitional government and Islamic Courts begin peace talks in Khartoum.

 Somalia's first known suicide bombing targets President Yusuf outside parliament in Baidoa.

-2006 December 28 - Joint Ethiopian and Somali government force captures Mogadishu.
+2006 December - Ethiopian and transitional government put Islamists to flight, capturing Mogadishu.

-2007 January - Islamists abandon their last stronghold, the port town of Kismayo.
+2007 January - Islamists abandon their last stronghold, the southern port of Kismayo.

 President Abdullahi Yusuf enters Mogadishu for the first time since taking office in 2004.